kscheltema/100-days-of-code/log.md

  **Today's Progress:** I am still testing Git Bash.
 I was not yet able to log into Digital Ocean from Git Bash.
  **Thoughts:** I need to successfully log into the server.
 I am Windows and my instructor and mentor is using a Mac.
   **Link to work:** see screenshot(s) in my tweet @KobusScheltema;

+  ### Day 24: July 20, 2022
+ **Today's Progress:** I am still testing Git Bash.
+I was able to add my Identity.
+I was not yet able to log into Digital Ocean from Git Bash.
+ **Thoughts:** I need to successfully log into the server.
+The error where I am stuck.
+ $ ssh root@{ip address}
+Unable to negotiate with {ip address} port 22: no matching host key type found.
+Their offer: ssh-rsa,ssh-dss **Link to work:** see screenshot(s) in my tweet @KobusScheltema;